-Bowers Rock State Park is located on the upper reach of the mainstem Willamette River near its confluence with the Calapooia River, west of Albany.
+Bowers Rock Greenway is located on the upper reach of the mainstem Willamette River near its confluence with the Calapooia River, west of Albany.
 The Willamette Atlas depicts this section of the river experiencing loss of channel complexity and floodplain function as measured by reduced channel length and simplified channel type (i.e. alcoves, side channels, islands).
 From 1850 to 1995, 70-80% of the islands and alcoves have been lost in this reach.
 In addition, flood control reservoirs and channel modifications (i.e. revetments, dredging) have limited the river’s habitat forming processes.
 Cumulatively these impacts affect off-channel habitat function for migrating juvenile salmonids, especially smaller size classes (60-200mm) who preferentially seek out these quieter areas for forage and refuge.

 Purposes for this strategy include:

-1. Provide stakeholders with background information on river processes and purpose of restoration at Bowers Rock Park to build community understanding of the rationale for moving forward with restoration actions.
+1. Provide stakeholders with background information on river processes and purpose of restoration at Bowers Rock to build community understanding of the rationale for moving forward with restoration actions.